emiliedao/auckland-vr/README.md

-# auckland-vr
+# Virtual Reality - Documentation
-Internship at the University of Auckland - Virtual Reality
+This document describes the work done for my internship at the University of Auckland on virtual reality.

+### Existing app improvement
+#### 360 viewer